Skip to content

 Assessment

 In addition, you will be required to keep a lab book which will record all practical work undertaken.
-This will lead to a practical endorsement qualification of either pass or fail alongside your final A-level grade.
+This will lead to a practical endorsement qualification of either pass or not classified alongside your final A-level grade.

 Progression

-Biology can be studied with a variety of other A-level courses but we recommend you take it alongside at least one science or social science.
-It prepares you for a wide range of degree courses.
+Biology can be studied with a variety of other A-level courses it prepares you for a wide range of degree courses.

 Career Progression

-This course can lead to careers in medicine, veterinary and forensic science, science journalism and many more.
+This course can lead to careers in medicine, veterinary science, forensic science, science journalism, drug research and many more.

 Fees